 Unless extended by written agreement with the complainant, the compliance officer shall prepare and send to the complainant a written investigation report, as described in the section "Investigation Report" below, within 60 calendar days of the district's receipt of the complaint.

-For any complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), the respondent shall be informed of any extension of the timeline agreed to by the complainant.
-The respondent also shall be sent the investigation report at the same time it is provided to the complainant.
+For any complaint alleging unlawful discrimination harassment, intimidation, and bullying, the respondent shall be informed of any extension of the timeline agreed to by the complainant.

 Investigation Report

 For all complaints, the district's investigation report shall include: